Happy National Autism Awareness Month!

 For anyone who knows someone on the autism spectrum

-But the summer Catherine meets Jason, a surprising, new sort-of friend, and Kristi, the next-door friend shes always wished for, it’s her own shocking behavior that turns everything upside down and forces her to ask: What is normal?
+But the summer Catherine meets Jason, a surprising, new sort-of friend, and Kristi, the next-door friend shes always wished for, its her own shocking behavior that turns everything upside down and forces her to ask: What is normal?

-Anyone remember ‘How to Speak Dolphin’ by Ginny Rorby?
+Does anyone remember How to Speak Dolphin by Ginny Rorby?
 Well, similar to that book, the main female character must learn how to understand a brother with autism and a new friend with a different disability.

 I can understand why her brother gets on her nerves.
 I know I get on peoples nerves.
 In fact, I get on my own nerves sometimes.

 I relate to David in two ways.
 1) We both love the video store.
-You might remember me mentioning the wonderful world of video stores back in ‘The Ghost’s Grave’ by Peg Kehret.
+You might remember me mentioning the wonderful world of video stores in The Ghosts Grave by Peg Kehret.
 I loved videocassettes as a kid.
-Going on Netflix and Hulu is a lot easier but it just doesnt feel the same as walking around the store and holding the video you want in your hands.
+Going on Netflix and Hulu is a lot easier, but it just doesnt feel the same as walking around the store and holding the video you want in your hands.
 And 2) we both cover our ears when something is too loud.
 I usually do this when a plane goes over my house and when theres a sudden loud sound.

 But this book isnt just about autism.
 It talks about a familiar subject.
-Anyone remember the first book I reviewed, ‘Out of My Mind’ by Sharon M. Draper?
+Does anyone remember the first book I reviewed, Out of My Mind by Sharon M. Draper?
 Catherines new friend Jason uses a wheelchair and a communication book.
-The communication board itself is pretty sad because Jason can only use words that someone else has given him.
-His book is pretty limited before Catherine comes along.
+Jasons communication board is pretty sad because Jason can only use words that someone else has given him.
+His book is limited before Catherine comes along.

 I bring this show up because both Jason and J.J. use the same sort of way of communicating.
 But instead of a book of words, J.J. uses a communication board and a laser pointer attached to his glasses to point at certain words and an aid to speak for him.
 The difference between Jasons communication book and J.J.s communication board is that J.J. has the alphabet so he can spell out the words that arent already spelled out for him.
-See picture of J.J.’s communication board below:
+See the picture of J.J.s communication board below: